KxSystems/docs/docs/wp/rt-tick/index.md

 ### Real-time updates

 Quite simply, the tickerplant provides the ability for a process (in this case the real-time database) to subscribe to certain tables, and for certain symbols (stock tickers, currency pairs etc.).
-Such a real-time subscriber will subsequently have relevant updates pushed to it by the tickerplant.
+Such a RTE will subsequently have relevant updates pushed to it by the tickerplant.
 The tickerplant asynchronously pushes the update as a 3-item list in the format `(upd;Table;data)`:

 item     | semantics
 ---------|----------